northeastern-rc/rc-public-documentation/docs/source/datamanagement/transferringdata.md

 where this command is run on your local machine in the directory that contains `test-data`.

-Similarily, `rsync` can be used to copy from the current working directory on the HPC to your current working directory on your local machine:
+Similarly, `rsync` can be used to copy from the current working directory on the HPC to your current working directory on your local machine:

 :::{code} bash
 rsync -av <username>@xfer.discovery.neu.edu:/scratch/<username>/test-data .